Google My Business is now called Google Business Profile.

 If the review is positive and helpful to others, then a short thank you takes minimal effort.

-Negative reviews are more challenging.
+Negative reviews are more challenging on your Google My Business listing.
 But it’s worth addressing the criticism with a positive spin.
 DON’T get drawn into a public squabble (it’s classless and literally a PR nightmare), but do make an effort to address their concerns.

 Demonstrating that you are listening to your customers and open to feedback is really important to prospective clients.
 They want to see that you have positive interactions with the majority of your customers.
 And where the feedback isn’t flattering, you can use that information to improve in a mature way.